ocpi/ocpi/CONTRIBUTING.md

 To get the CLA, ask for it by send an e-mail to: [ocpi@nklnederland.nl](MAILTO:ocpi@nklnederland.nl).

-If you have send us the signed CLA, create a feature branch, branching of from the development branch: `develop`
+If you have send us the signed CLA, create a feature branch, branching off from the development branch: `develop`

 Effort should be made to assure backward compatibility.
 If this is not possible, this should always be explicitly mentioned and provide upgrade path